peytoncordero/DRI25/html-css.md

         required: true

     - Visual Studio Code:
-        description: (Strongly recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) ("VS Code") will be used and the exercise instructions are designed for this.
+        description: (Strongly recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) ("VS Code") will be used and some of the the exercise instructions are designed for this.
 It is recommended that you also enable the [Live Server plugin](https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/), but it is not necessary to follow the exercises.

 readings:
     - "[Information Management: A Proposal](https://www.w3.org/History/1989/proposal.html) by Tim Berners-Lee.
 This concept paper, originally published in 1989 and converted to HTML format here, is the proposal that led to HTML.
 It is a foundational document of the Internet."